 Children arrive in the classroom and are greeted by the adults and their peers.
 They are supported in organizing their belongings and attempting some form of self registration (e.g. finding their picture and copying their name).
 They may engage in some initial exploration of the environment either independently or facilitated by an adult.

 This is an essential time of the day for Early Learning students to help them transition to a new day of learning.
 During morning meetings students go through activities and routines with the purpose of building a strong community and providing students with a sense of comfort and safety at school.
-Each morning, students and teachers gather together in a circle for twenty to thirty minutes and interact with one another during four purposeful components:
+Each morning, students and teachers gather together in a circle for a short period of time.

-- Sharing - students share information about important events in their lives.
+Sharing - Each student shares information about important events in their lives.
 Listeners often offer empathetic comments or ask clarifying questions.

-- Group Activity - everyone participates in a brief, lively activity that fosters group cohesion and helps students practice social and academic skills (examples: counting number of students in the class, talking about the weather, learning about the days of the weeks and months)
+Group Activity - everyone participates in a brief, lively activity that fosters group cohesion and helps students practice social and academic skills (examples: counting students present and absent, compare the number of absent and present students, talking about the weather, learning about the days of the weeks and months).

 10:00 Snack time

-We share a healthy fruit snack every day.
+We encourage healthy snacks every day.
 Children are encouraged to sit and eat in a social setting.
-Families are asked to send in fruit every day for both morning and afternoon snacks.
+Families are asked to send in healthy snacks such as slices of fruit and vegetables, nuts, yoghurt, fruit juice or milk every day for morning snack.
 (Please no sugary snacks, drinks or salty crisps.)

-Students are exposed to a variety of age appropriate reading strategies.
+Students are exposed to a variety of age appropriate fiction and non-fiction books and reading strategies.

 12:00 Lunch time

 12:30 Quiet Time / Rest Time